If you are concerned that the process of switching is either too difficult or time-consuming to bother with, read on.

-The great news for consumers is that it is very easy to switch between carriers in Australia, and there are even laws to protect your right to switch.
+The great news is that it is very easy to switch between carriers in Australia, and there are even laws to protect your right to switch and that you always keep your phone number.

 Your phone number is held by your carrier, but only as long as you allow them to.
-When you decide to switch and you sign up with a new carrier, there is a system called Mobile Number Portability which means that the old carrier automatically relinquishes the number and transfers it to the new carrier.
+There is a system called Mobile Number Portability which means that the old carrier automatically relinquishes the number and transfers it to the new carrier each time you activate a new service.

 Here's the switching process:

-- Find a new plan, then sign up with a new carrier online, over the phone or in-store
+- Find a new plan and order a new SIM card online, over the phone or in-store.

-- When signing up you will be asked whether you want to 'port' your number to the new account - simply provide your number.
+- When signing up you will be asked whether you want to 'port' or transfer your existing number to the new account.
+Simply provide your phone number and specify your current provider.

 I thought it was harder?